 SUPPORT

-Each MiniHubs leader will have a MiniHubs team member for ongoing support.
+Each MiniHub leader will have a MiniHubs team member for ongoing support.
 If you have any questions or concerns, feel free to contact them.

 SAFEGUARDING